Dr. Phonexay Simon Interview on "The Day with Trae" Transcript from Video Interview Below, (my…

 Sink into autumn with this delicious Roasted Pear and Honey recipe.

 Autumn is a sacred time of year in many cultures.
-It is a time of harvest as well as contemplation, a time to assess what is valuable to us inside and out.
+In agricultural cultures that lived in temperate climates like places in ancient China, or in our own Pacific Northwest, It is a time of harvest as well as contemplation; a time to assess what is valuable to us inside and out.
 What is no longer serving us?
-Feel the peace of letting go of what we have outgrown, and the contentment of keeping what is of value.
+Feel the grief and the peace that comes of letting go what we have outgrown.
+Feel the contentment and gratitude of keeping what is of value.
 In doing this, we create the space to replenish in the hibernation of winter and rebirth in the new life of spring.

 Autumn, Nutrition, and Chinese Medicine

-Nourish body and soul with the offerings of Autumn by making some delicious recipes from what is in season.
+So, are you ready to nourish body and soul with the offerings of Autumn by making some delicious recipes from what is in season?
 Squashes, hearty greens, cauliflower, tubers as well as pears and apples are plentiful.
 Start by trying this delicious Roasted Pear and Honey recipe.
-Classically, the Chinese Medicine recipe called for roasting Asian pears with rock sugar in the core.
+Classically, the ancient Chinese Medicine recipe called for roasting Asian Pears with rock sugar in the core.
 This recipe was often used as therapy during cold and flu season for coughs and sore throats.
 Here, we’ve modernized it with some pecans, spices, and local organic honey to add some immune optimization.
+If you’d like to use the food therapy version, simply omit the pecans and spices.
+Asian pears are THE BEST for lung health.
+You can use rock sugar, or drizzle manuka honey for immune support.

 Food is Therapy